 This batch of Dong Ding Oolong is representative of a traditionally made Oolong from the original source of this type of tea.
 It demonstrates the broad spectrum of character and flavors that can be captured by refined roasting techniques.

-This batch of tea comes from Fenghuang Village, just above Dong Ding Mountain, at 750m elevation in Lu Gu Township, Nantou County.
-It was cultivated and processed by a member of the board of tea judges in the Lu Gu Farmers' Association Tea Competition - the largest and most prestigious oolong tea competition in the world.
+This batch of tea comes from Yonglong Village, just above Dong Ding Mountain, at 700m elevation in Lu Gu Township, Nantou County.
+It was cultivated and processed by a father and son team of award-winning tea makers.
+The father has been recruited among 5 elders in the community in a practical seminar to teach pre-modern methods of traditional Dong Dong Oolong tea making to the younger tea makers in the area.

 This ridge above Dong Ding Mountain is home to the neighboring Yong Long and Feng Huang Villages and is known for a rich red soil which differs from other locales in Lu Gu.
 The unique flavor of Dong Ding Oolong produced here is attributed to this soil quality, along with the fact that these villages are home to the highest population of the most skilled traditional oolong tea artisans in Taiwan.